mpod/kernel-playground/README.md

 ```
 Value `0x58` at address `0xD0` is interesting.
 In [BMP280
 documentation](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BMP280-DS001-12.pdf)
-is written that register at address `0xD0` contains chip id and that its value
+is written that register at address `0xD0` contains chip id of value `0x58`.
-is `0x58`.
 This confirms that device at address `0x77` is indeed BMP280 sensor.

 It is also visible that device is in sleep mode, because bits `0`, and `1` of
 register `0xF4` are not set.
 Execute following commands to put sensor in normal